These buttons are mainly for when this content window is loaded by the search engines without a menu.

-Blue links lead to the fully translated html versions of the page, purple links lead to pages whose start pages (as well as introductions and tables of contents at least) are already set up, green links lead to extern sites, grey means that no file is available yet).
+Blue links lead to the finished versions of the respective website, purple links lead to pages whose start pages (as well as introductions and tables of contents at least) are already set up, green links lead to extern sites, grey means that no file is available yet).

 Copyright Dr. Ing.
 Jan Pająk